chrisfield/redux-formkit/stories/api/field/index.md

-# Field Api
+# Field

+The Field component renders a UI component and connects it to the state.

+You can see an example of a Field being included directly in a Form in the 'Getting Started' section: <Field name="firstName" component="input"/>.

+You can see how it can be used to define ui-components in the 'Example ui-components section'.

-`Redux-formkit Field` uses onChange, onBlur functions to maintain the field value in state and it renders a component passing in the state.
-Use it directly in your forms or use it to define your own UI-components.
-The following table shows the props that you can pass to `Field`.
+`Field` uses onChange, onBlur functions to maintain the value in state.
+It also renders a component passing in the value from state.

 | Property Name      | Required | Description                                                                                                                                                                                                                                                                                                                                                                                           |
 |--------------------|----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|